NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Cauthooj.md

   - name: ""

   - name: "[[Bestiary Ability Glossary/Thoughtsense|Thoughtsense (Imprecise) 60 feet]]"
-    desc: " (mental,occult) The cauthooj senses a creatures mental essence at the listed ranged."
+    desc: " (mental,occult) The cauthooj senses a creatures mental essence at the listed range."

 abilities_mid:
   - name: ""
   - name: "Hop-Dodge"
-    desc: "`pf2:r` (move) **Trigger** The cauthooj is the target of a melee Strike and is adjacent to another enemy that is also within the reach of the melee Strike.\n**Effect** The cauthooj nimbly hops aside, redirecting the triggering Strike against the adjacent enemy.
+    desc: "`pf2:r` (move) **Trigger** The cauthooj is the target of a melee Strike and is adjacent to another enemy that is also within the reach of the melee Strike.\n* * *\n\n**Effect** The cauthooj nimbly hops aside, redirecting the triggering Strike against the adjacent enemy.
 The cauthooj Strides up to half its Speed, and this movement does not trigger reactions."

 attacks:
   - name: ""